 Responsive web design is the best way to make your website look great on any mobile device.
-If you’ve just stepped into the world of web design and you still have no idea what responsive web design is or how to make a responsive web page, you’ve come to the right place.
+If you’ve just stepped into the world of web design and still have no idea what responsive web design is or how to make a responsive web page, you’ve come to the right place.

 Responsive web design is essential nowadays.

 Your users are likely to visit your site on mobile devices, so you need to make your web pages responsive to provide your users with a good user experience.

 Building a website with a responsive design can help to improve your rankings in search engines, so you will get more organic traffic and leads.